killianmuldoon/doca-platform/docs/CONTRIBUTING.md

 - A shared package is on the same level in the directory structure as its highest-level consumer.

-The repo has the following base structure:
+The below is a representation of how multiple components are structured in the repo:
 ```
 ├── Dockerfile
 ├── Makefile